rezal5124/hello-world/README.md

 # hello-world
-there is a first time for everyone
+there is a first time for eveyone failure is another step to success